fluxcd/flux-recv/DESIGN.md

  - you add a hook by creating a key pair and adding a record referring to it, plus its format (i.e., webhook source), to the config
- - then you provide the private key (and tghe config) in a secret
+ - then you provide the private key (and the config file, possibly) in a secret
  - each key's fingerprint is used in the URL path
    - you can figure it out by calculating that yourself, or looking in the logs